 This is the only Belgian paper case law reporter in the strict sense.
 It is in French only and publishes the Supreme Court decisions (Part I), a selection of Appeal cases (Part II), and a very selective number of cases of lower tribunals (Part III).
 Because its interest is decreasing rapidly, Bruylant decided in 2003 only to maintain Part I. However, it is still very important for old case law, because it goes back to the 18th century and is the main source for those antique judgments.

 As already mentioned above, just like other continental European law reviews, Belgian law reviews will publish scholarly articles alongside selected case law and commentaries.
 The cases they report are chosen according to the subject the journal is interested in, no matter what level of jurisdiction.
-Because lower case law is thus spread out over a multitude of law reviews, it is very imported to have general journal indexes (databases) to find relevant case law at all.
+Because lower case law is thus spread out over a multitude of law reviews, it is very important to have general journal indexes (databases) to find relevant case law at all.
 Those (electronic) journal indexes give indeed access (references) to the case law and the articles in all those paper journals.
-Although e-journals are coming up stronger since 2004, some journals still exist only on paper, and even those that exist online, have rarely older content (before 2000) online, which makes electronic (online) indexes still rather indispensable for legal research.
+Although today journals all exist online, they have rarely older content (before 2000) online, which makes electronic (online) indexes still rather important for academic legal research.

 The "Index to foreign legal periodicals" (AALL/Ovid) covers just a handful of Belgian law reviews.
 It can hardly be used for legal research with some depth.
 It is inevitable to use Belgian tools for that purpose.